Your Pet, Our Passion.

 1. Show them how it works, before installation

 Introduce your cat to the flap before you install it.
-They can get used to the shape and size, as well as explore the flap from all angles.
-Show them how the door moves both ways and, if they are willing, let them climb through.
+They can get used to the smell of it as well as the shape and size, as well as explore the flap from all angles.
+Show them how the door moves both ways.
+Also let them see the hole you have made in the door for the cat flap and if they are willing, let them go in and out of it a few times so they get used to moving through the gap.
 This may go a long way training your cat to use a cat flap.

 2. Prop the cat flap open

-If the cat flap is already installed, prop it open for the first few weeks.
+Once the cat flap is installed (or if it is already in situ), prop it open for the first few weeks.
 This is an easy way to show your cat that it is a door to the outside world.
-They will be far less hesitant to use it if they can see the garden or the house interior when coming in.
+They will be far less hesitant to use it if they can see the garden or the house interior when coming in or out.

 3. Rub their scent on it

 Some cats dislike cat flaps because they see it as a foreign object.
 You can help them become more familiar with the flap by rubbing their scent on it.
-This will make them more comfortable with the device.
+Use a soft cloth and stroke it over the side of your cat’s face – then rub it on the cat flap.
+An alternative would be a pheromone spray.
+This can help make them more comfortable with the device.

 You need to patient when training your cat to use a cat flap.
 Do not force your cat through the flap at any stage in the process; this may upset them and put them off using the cat flap.

 If your cat still seems hesitant to use the cat flap, consider if the design is right for them.
-Shape, height and position play a big role in teaching your cat to use a cat flap.
+Shape, height and position play a big role in teaching your cat to use a cat flap – especially if you have a large cat.
 Here are some factors to consider when choosing and installing a flap.

 Height